kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 - Enables egress-specific fields (e.g., global CIDR allow-lists) without policy attachment overhead
 - Clearer separation of ingress vs egress concerns

+Option B implies defining equivalents of parentRefs, listeners, and route attachment; this is a significant fork from Gateway API and should be justified by clear need for an egress specific spec.

 **Recommendation needed**: Feedback requested on whether the semantics justify a new resource or if Gateway reuse is sufficient.

 ### Backend Resource and Policy Application

-To avoid heavy reliance on policy attachment, policies can be embedded directly in the `Backend` resource:
+To avoid heavy reliance on policy attachment, embed **typed** policy into `Backend` with clear phases and failure semantics, or use separate CRDs with `targetRef: Backend`.

 ```yaml
 apiVersion: agentic.networking.x-k8s.io/v1alpha1